keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/home.md

 3. Q: After burning code, sensors/modules do not work or the serial monitor shows nothing?

 	A: Please ensure the connected pin is in accordance with the code.
-If it is not, codes prevail.
+If it is not, press the reset button on the ESP32 main control board.

 4. Q: Servo works out of order?